Love Drunk: Development and production

+Release

-On May 20, 2009 the band posted a street team announcement about "participating in various online and street promotions to help BLG get the word out about the new album."
+On May 20, 2009, the band posted a street team announcement about "participating in various online and street promotions to help BLG get the word out about the new album."
 On June 18, Love Drunk was announced for release in September.
-On June 25, 2009 at around 10:15AM, the band streamed "Love Drunk" on their MySpace site.
-"Love Drunk" was released as a single on July 6.
+On June 25, 2009, the band streamed "Love Drunk" on their MySpace site.
+"Love Drunk" was released as the album's lead single on June 30.
+The song was sent to radio on July 7.
 In the same month, the band went on tour with Never Shout Never and the Ready Set.
 On the radio show Kidd Kraddick in the Morning, an acoustic version of "Two Is Better Than One" was premiered.
 In August 2009, the band performed at the Summer Sonic Festival in Japan.
+The music video for "Love Drunk" premiered on MTV on August 3, and features actress Ashley Tisdale.
+"She's Got a Boyfriend Now" was released as a digital single on August 11.
 "Heart Heart Heartbreak" was released on the band's PureVolume on August 17, as a result of reaching 250,000 fans on their Facebook.
 A 30-second preview of every song on the album was subsequently uploaded to YouTube, and then began officially streaming on their MySpace.
 Love Drunk was released on September 8 through major label Columbia Records.
-A deluxe edition of Love Drunk was released through iTunes exclusively from October 2–4.
+A deluxe edition of Love Drunk was also released through iTunes.
 In October and November 2009, the band embarked on a headlining US tour, with support from Cobra Starship, the Maine, A Rocket to the Moon and VersaEmerge.

-The album peaked at #8 on the Billboard 200 in its first week of release.
-News of an official Mark Hoppus remix of "Love Drunk" spread and it was confirmed as an exclusive track of the Love Drunk deluxe edition album.
-An exclusive Sean Kingston remix of "Love Drunk" was then confirmed on November 12 to be released on the iTunes Store as part of the Love Drunk EP, including acoustic versions of both "Love Drunk" and "She's Got a Boyfriend Now".
-The EP became available to purchase on January 5, 2010.

-Singles

-"Love Drunk" is the title track and lead single of the album.
-It was released to iTunes on June 30, 2009 and sent to mainstream radio on July 6, 2009.
-The music video features Ashley Tisdale.

-"She's Got a Boyfriend Now" was released as a digital single on September 15, 2009.

 "Two Is Better Than One" is a collaboration with Taylor Swift and the official second single from Love Drunk.
 The single was released for airplay on October 19, 2009.
 "Heart Heart Heartbreak" is the album's third single.
 The song was officially sent to U.S. radio on April 13, 2010.

+Critical reception

+The album was met with mixed to positive reviews from music critics.
+Jon Caramanica of The New York Times remarked, "Love Drunk is, in places, a pleasant improvement, with the band's brattier instincts tamped down.
+Produced by Brian Howes and the team of S*A*M and Sluggo (the auteurs of arena emo), it's appealingly diverse."
+However he described the title track as "a brazen rip-off of the Killers' 'Somebody Told Me'."
+Tim Sendra of AllMusic stated, "the band sticks to the same basic template of super slick, glossily produced emo pop with uptempo songs that sound stadium singalong-friendly and ballads that seem destined to melt teenage girls' hearts.
+The difference this time is that the songs are better-written and hookier, especially the rockers."

+Commercial performance

+The album peaked at number eight on the Billboard 200 and in its first week of release, the album sold 41,000 copies.
+The album reached number one on the US Top Rock Albums and Top Alternative Albums chart.
+As of December 2012, the album has sold 230,000 copies in the United States.